Working Flair Vs. Competition Flair Bartending

-Check out the video at the bottom of this page for one of the best competition style routines we have ever seen, Alexander, from Russia on Ukraine’s Got Talent.
+Check out the video at the bottom of this page for one of the best competition style routines we have ever seen.
+The best flair bartender, Alexander, from Russia on Ukraine’s Got Talent.

 A great working flair bartender is mixing basic tricks in evenly throughout the night, not slowing down to make a drink & interacting with the customer.
 Customers aren’t usually expecting flair moves, so it doesn’t take a lot to impress.
 A quick toss of the glass behind your back, and then end with tossing the lime up from behind your back & catch in the drink wont slow you down, and will be enough to have people walking away thinking; what a great bartender, I’m going to make sure to go back to him later on for sure.
 When customers are impressed & happy, tips usually go up, which makes the bartender happy.
 Working Flair wouldn’t get you very far on Americas Got Talent.
 Working flair is all about interaction with that guest, in that moment.
 Mixing tricks in throughout the night, so your always entertaining to watch.

-At our 1 day flair seminars, we focus on working flair, and helping you build a good foundation of basic moves you can use to increase your tips right away.
-If you become passionate about flair, and want to go on to compete, you will be starting with a great foundation of basics to add bigger and better skills on top of.
+At our one day flair seminars, we focus on working flair, and helping you build a good foundation of basic moves you can use to increase your tips right away.
+If you become passionate about flair, and want to compete, you will be starting with a great foundation of basics.
+You can then add bigger and better skills on top of that base.
 Working flair is the foundation to competition flair.